-Withdrawal from the college, refunds, return of aid
+Refunds, withdrawal from the college, return of federal financial aid

 Students, who wish to withdraw from all courses during the term, must take formal action to do so by contacting the Dean of Students Office, Founders Hall 104.
 Students who wish to return after a withdrawal must contact the Dean of Students and make re-application to the college.

 To be officially withdrawn, a student must notify the college of his/her intent to withdraw by contacting the Dean of Students Ofﬁce, Founders Hall 104.
 The withdrawal date is the date the student notiﬁes the Dean of Students Office of his/her intent to withdraw and/or begins the withdrawal process by completing a withdrawal form.
 However, in unusual circumstances such as unforeseen illness or events beyond the student's control, the college may use as the withdrawal date the student’s last date of attendance at an academically related activity, as documented by the college.